rncry/gpu-desktop/README.md

 # GPU Accelerated Linux Cloud Desktop
 As part of my day job I've been looking into running OpenGL capable Linux based cloud desktops.
-Currently it seems no vendor offers this as a solution (Amazon appears to be working on it) so I had to roll my own.
+Currently it seems no vendor offers this as a solution so I had to roll my own.

 I'm hoping this will be useful to someone, and I hope the open source community can build on this work to make something awesome!